Cure UV Germ Away UV HVAC Coil Scrubber Microbial Disinfection for Horticulture

 Why Cure UV Germ Away UV HVAC Coil Scrubber Microbial Disinfection for Horticulture?

-There are admittedly a number of ways to deal with mold spores and other harmful microbial contaminants in cannabis.
+There are admittedly a number of ways to deal with mold spores and other harmful microbial contaminants in plants.
 Some people use expensive ozone “washing”, other use chlorine dioxide, and other still use even more chemically stringent treatments.
 Although these methods have shown some degrees of success, the problem is that many are still introducing potentially harmful chemicals into a crop that is meant to be consumed into the body.
 Ultraviolet treatment is the only method that is not only affordable but fully chemical free and effective.The UV-C light of 254nm wavelenght destroys the DNA of the mold parasites but leaves no lasting chemical or other elements in your product.

 Cure UV Germ Away UV HVAC Coil Scrubber Microbial Disinfection for Horticulture Applications:

 Generally speaking, you want to get as much UV-C intensity as close to the coil as possible.
 If you have a W-shaped coil, it is considered best practices to install one bulb in each of the crevices in the W, using the 72 watt system.
 If however, you have a simple coil without much space, you can install the smaller 36 watt system.